MattKevan/Jekyll-MiniMagick-new/README.md

 This is an updated and working version of [zroger's Ruby Gem](https://github.com/zroger/jekyll-minimagick), integrating new features and bugfixes from pull requests and the issue queue which haven't yet made their way back into the code.

-Put the file in your `_plugins` folder and add the jekyll-minimagick dependency to your config.
+Put the file in your `_plugins` folder, add `gem "mini_magick"` to your gemfile and run `bundle install`.
 You'll also need ImageMagick itself.

 Presets are defined in `_config.yml` like so: